Monsanto: Legal affairs

 Monsanto engaged in high-profile lawsuits, as both plaintiff and defendant.
 It defended lawsuits mostly over its products' health and environmental effects.
 Monsanto used the courts to enforce its patents, particularly in agricultural biotechnology, an approach similar to that of other companies in the field, such as Dupont Pioneer and Syngenta.
-Monsanto also became one of the most vilified large corporations in the world, over a range of issues involving its industrial and agricultural chemical products, and GM seed.
+Monsanto also became one of the most controversial large corporations in the world, over a range of issues involving its industrial and agricultural chemical products, and GM seed.
 In April 2018, just prior to Bayer's acquisition, Bayer indicated that improving Monsanto's reputation represented a major challenge.
 That June, Bayer announced it would drop the Monsanto name as part of a campaign to regain consumer trust.

 Argentina

 Argentina approved Roundup Ready soy in 1996.
-Between 1996 and 2008 soy production grew from 14 million acres to 42 million acres.
+Between 1996 and 2008, soy production grew from 14 million acres to 42 million acres.
 The growth was driven by Argentine investors' interest in export markets.
 The consolidation led to a decrease in production of many staples such as milk, rice, maize, potatoes and lentils.
 As of 2004, about 150,000 small farmers had left the countryside; as of 2009, 50% in the Chaco region.

 The Guardian reported that a Monsanto representative had said, "any problems with GM soya were to do with use of the crop as a monoculture, not because it was GM.
 If you grow any crop to the exclusion of any other you are bound to get problems."

 In 2005 and 2006, Monsanto attempted to enforce its patents on soymeal originating in Argentina and shipped to Spain by having Spanish customs officials seize the soymeal shipments.
 The seizures were part of a larger attempt by Monsanto to put pressure on the Argentinian government to enforce Monsanto's seed patents.

-In 2013 environmentalist groups objected to a Monsanto corn seed conditioning facility in Malvinas Argentinas, Córdoba.
+In 2013, environmentalist groups objected to a Monsanto corn seed conditioning facility in Malvinas Argentinas, Córdoba.
 Neighbours objected to the risk of environmental impact.
 Court rulings supported the project, but environmentalist groups organised demonstrations and opened an online petition for the subject to be decided in a popular referendum.
 The court rulings stipulated that while construction could continue, the facility could not begin operating until the environmental impact report required by law had been duly presented.

-In 2016 Monsanto reached an agreement with Argentina's government on soybean seed royalty payments.
+In 2016, Monsanto reached an agreement with Argentina's government on soybean seed royalty payments.
 Monsanto agreed to give the Argentine Seed Institute (Inase) oversight over crops grown from Monsanto's Intacta genetically modified soybean seeds.
 Before the agreement, Argentine farmers generally avoided royalties by using seeds from previous harvests or purchased from non-registered suppliers.
 Inase agreed to delegate testing to grain exchanges.
 About 6 million sample tests were to be conducted annually.
 Seeds that appear to be GMOs may be tested again using a polymerase chain reaction test.